 Lincoln Area Regeneration Group ("LARG") is a registered charity which provides staff resource and other regeneration based services to Poplar HARCA.
 LARG was a related party for part of the year, as a former Poplar HARCA employee, Asim Iftikhar, was the Company Secretary of LARG and the Service Manager of Neighbourhood Centres for Poplar HARCA until 31 December 2018.
-Total amount paid to LARG for services in the year was £532k (2018:£421k) with a £nil (2018:£25k) balance outstanding as at 31 March 2019.
+Total amount paid to LARG for services in the year was £486k (2019:£532k) with a £nil (2018:£nil) balance outstanding as at 31 March 2020.